The Boathouse Sketrick

 • Large garden to the front .

-• Private enclosed courtyard to the rear with open fire for barbeques.
+• Private sunny enclosed courtyard to the rear with large outside fire for cosy evenings.
+Additional Weber barbeque.

 • There are fields behind the house with lovely walks and scenic views of Strangford Lough, a designated Area of Outstanding Natural Beauty.